High Pavement Chapel: References in literature

-The church is mentioned in Sons and Lovers by D.H.
-Lawrence, chapter 15.
+The church is mentioned in Sons and Lovers by D. H. Lawrence, chapter 15.

 Then, happening to go into the Unitarian Church one Sunday evening, when they stood up to sing the second hymn he saw her before him.
 The light glistened on her lower lip as she sang.
 She looked as if she had got something, at any rate: some hope in heaven, if not in earth.
 Her comfort and her life seemed in the after-world.
 A warm, strong feeling for her came up.
 She seemed to yearn, as she sang, for the mystery and comfort.
 He put his hope in her.
 He longed for the sermon to be over, to speak to her.
 The throng carried her out just before him.

 Archives

 The diaries of Samuel Collinson, a local stockbroker and amateur artist, contain a significant number of entries describing the life of the church in the 1850s and 1860s.
 The diaries are held at Inspire Nottinghamshire Archives.

-The archives for the High Pavement Chapel are held at Manuscripts and Special Collections at University of Nottingham.
+The archives for the High Pavement Chapel are held in the Manuscripts and Special Collections at the University of Nottingham.